ucb-bar/chipyard/docs/Customization/Custom-Core.rst

       := AXI4Fragmenter() // deal with multi-beat xacts
       := memAXI4Node) // The custom node, see below

 Remember, you may not need all of these intermediate widgets.
-See :::ref:`Diplomatic-Widgets` for the meaning of each intermediate widget.
+See :ref:`diplomatic_widgets` for the meaning of each intermediate widget.
 If you are using TileLink, then you only need the tap node and the TileLink node used by your components.
 Also, Chipyard support AHB, APB and AXIS, and most of the AXI4 widgets has equivalent widget for these bus protocol.
 See the reference page for more info.